-Provision under which hearing is held Period of time in which hearing must be held Persons to whom notices must be sent Counter notice following objection to temporary event notice Seven working days beginning with the day after the end of the period for making representations.
+Provision under which hearing is held Period of time in which hearing must be held Persons to whom notices must be sent Application for review of premises licence 20 working days beginning with the day after the end of the period for making representations.
+Holder of licence.
+Persons who have made relevant representations.
+Applicant.
+Counter notice following objection to temporary event notice Seven working days beginning with the day after the end of the period for making representations.
 The premises user.
 Chief of police